ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Conclusion

 \section{Conclusion}

 I presented ProbeLogits, the first OS primitive that exposes LLM logit vectors as kernel-level abstractions for semantic classification, uncertainty measurement, and governance enforcement.
-ProbeLogits eliminates text generation, parsing, and IPC from the classification path, reducing latency from $\sim$650\,ms (generate-then-parse) to 65\,ms (single forward pass) on a 7B model.
+ProbeLogits eliminates text generation, parsing, and IPC from the classification path: it reads a single logit position after one prefill (332--556\,ms hosted on 7B, ${\sim}$220\,ms deploy-realistic) instead of generating and parsing tokens, a measured 2.4--3.4$\times$ faster than a generation-based guard.

-The key finding is that bare-metal inference reaches the hardware bandwidth limit: 65\,ms per token on 7B corresponds to 85\% of the theoretical DDR5-6000 bandwidth ceiling.
-No software optimization can improve this further on the same hardware---the path forward is higher memory bandwidth or GPU acceleration.
+The key finding is that bare-metal inference operates at the memory-bandwidth wall: the measured per-token cost on 7B (78.6\,ms, sustained-load operating point) corresponds to ${\sim}$70\% of the theoretical DDR5-6000 bandwidth ceiling (55\,ms).
+No software optimization can lift this past the ceiling on the same hardware---the path forward is higher memory bandwidth or GPU acceleration.